 Federal Motor Carrier Safety Regulations

 Truck drivers and truck companies must follow the safety laws contained in the Federal Motor Carrier Safety Regulations.

 One of the regulations outlined in the Federal Motor Carrier Safety guidelines prevents driver fatigue.
 The hours are set for the amount of time a driver can be behind the wheel.

 - 14-hour duty limit (minimum 10 hours of rest after 14 hours on duty)

 - 11-hour driving limit (minimum 10 hours rest after 11 total driving hours)

 - 60/70-hour duty limit

 Professional drivers often feel pressured to deliver the load as quickly as possible.
-Often this is for a financial benefit or to appease the company.
-Driver fatigue can easily occur for truck drivers who drive long hours.
+Usually, this is for a financial benefit or to appease the company.
+Driver fatigue can quickly occur for truck drivers who drive long hours.
 This is why the regulations were set forth.
-It is critically important that the 18-wheeler accident attorney you select has experience in investigating driver fatigue.
+It is critically important that the 18-wheeler accident attorney you select has experience investigating driver fatigue.
 Additionally, they should research other violations of federal regulations.